 Later on, after numerous empowerment groups were formed, I heard over and over again that women were getting over depression.
 As I looked at the 16 steps in the context of treatment for depression, I thought, "Oh my God, of course!"
 These are parallel to research on therapy for overcoming depression.
-The steps are action-oriented, encourage people to explore their thinking patterns, learn selfcare, take control of their lives, set goals, creativity and expand their develop supportive relationships.
+The steps are action-oriented, encourage people to explore their thinking patterns, learn self-care, take control of their lives, set goals, expand their creativity and develop supportive relationships.
 The part I added was to explore yourself in a social context that includes race, class, sexual affinity, and ethnic background.
 This was very exciting for many people who carried the same background of being an oppressed minority.